 - 19 offered programming for youth (12 to 25 years)

-- 12 offered programming for people with a disability
+- 13 offered programming for people who identify as having a disability

 - 14 offered programming for people living in regional communities

 The sector reported 7 inbound tours and 85 outbound tours; 68 in Victoria, 16 interstate and 1 overseas.